Raztoux/laforgeduweb/wp-content/themes/freddo/readme.txt

 * Default image in the theme (https://www.pexels.com/photo/nature-summer-purple-yellow-36753/) Pexels Free photos for commercial and personal works

 == Changelog ==

+= Version 1.2.1 =
+* Added an option to activate/deactivate the stop on mouse hover for the slider

+= Version 1.2.0 =
+* Improved About Us section
+* Improved Call to Action section

 = Version 1.1.9 =
 * Minor bug fixes